What is Uveitis?

 - Choroiditis (or “posterior uveitis”) for inflammation in the rear of the eye

 Uveitis usually occurs in only one eye.
-In the most common forms of uveitis, the eye is reddened, and the redness reaches into the area just next to the iris.
+In the most common forms of this disease, the eye is reddened, and the redness reaches into the area just next to the iris.
 The affected pupil may be smaller than the other and its shape may be irregular.
 Vision is often blurred or misty, and blinking will not clear it.
-Deep, aching pain generally accompanies uveitis.
+Deep, aching pain generally accompanies this disease.

 If left untreated, uveitis can cause permanent damage to vision, including blindness.
 For this reason, medical examination and treatment is mandatory.
 The diagnosis of uveitis is made by means of a special medical tool called a slit lamp.
 Treatment involves medications to reduce inflammation and control pressure in the eye.